Sashamxz/aws_click/README.md

 ```
 -check your internet connection

--check if you entered the id and key and region aws access correctly
+-check if you entered the id , key and region aws access correctly

 -check error text, which can help you fix the error
 ```